 3. Market Confidence – Consistent high-value sales reassure both collectors and institutions that these works are long-term cultural and financial assets.

-The momentum is clear: as more high-profile sales hit the headlines, investor interest in street art deepens, and the category shifts further from niche to mainstream.
+The momentum is clear.
+As more high-profile sales hit the headlines, investor interest in street art deepens, and the category shifts further from niche to mainstream.
+This is the kind of asset class movement worth paying attention to, especially if you already invest in luxury watches or other tangible collectibles.

 As art market economist Clare McAndrew puts it: